Chrome 20 Updated. Chrome Available On Android And iOS

-First they released a stable version of Chrome for Android devices, then an update to Chrome 20 for computers and now an iOS version of Chrome for iPhone and iPad.
+First they released a stable version for Android devices, then an update to Chrome 20 for computers and now an iOS version for iPhone and iPad.

 Chrome For Android – Moving from beta (testing) to a stable version, Chrome for Android still requires Android 4.0 ICS or higher so it is not available for users of Gingerbread 2.3 or Honeycomb 3.0.
-That’s millions of Android users that Chrome is missing out on.
+That’s millions of Android users that it’s missing out on.
 Top features include:

 - Sign in to Chrome to sync your open tabs, bookmarks, passwords, and omnibox data from your computer to your phone or tablet.